6530200461/6530200461.github.io/completeness.md

 # **Completeness**

 ### **Definition**
-- **Completeness** : data that is available to extract maximum value Ensure that information is comprehensive, accessible, and available for employees.
+- Ensure that information is comprehensive, accessible, and available for employees.
 With inconsistent data or inaccurate data, organizations would not be able to use the information to their fullest potential.

 > **[อ้างอิงจาก starburst](https://www.starburst.io/data-glossary/data-quality/)**
 ---